First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics: Methods

-We use the \textsc{FEWBODY} numerical toolkit for computing these 1+2 close encounters \citep{fregeau04}\footnote{We did not include PN terms in the $N$-body simulations.}.
+We use the \textsc{FEWBODY} numerical toolkit for computing these 1+2 close encounters \citep{fregeau04}.
+We include PN2.5 corrections, while we do not account for lower-order PN effects.
+In the scattering experiments, there is typically no statistically significant change due to the inclusion of lower-order non-dissipative PN terms \citep[see, e.g.,][]{ZevinSamsing2019}.
 We take into account the results of the previous section and different recoil kick velocities, assuming flat distributions for the dimensionless spin parameter $\chi_i$ with either $0<\chi_i<0.1$ or $0<\chi_i<1$.
 The impact parameter is drawn from a distribution